-1. Recognize that they might not know what they're feeling
+1. Recognize they might not understand what they're feeling

 Dealing with uncertainty can be hard enough for adults.
 Right now, our teens are saddled with immense uncertainty at the same time they're making the transition from childhood to adulthood.
 Worse, many of them are physically cut off from their usual peer-support networks.
 It's a big load to carry.

 High school seniors are probably feeling a range of emotions, including stress, anger, fear, boredom, and denial.
 Those feelings may manifest in all kinds of unexpected ways, from general moodiness to full-on outbursts.
 Remember that unusual behavior may be a sign of other things that are bubbling under the surface.
 Try to deal with these episodes with some extra compassion.